New Orleans, Louisiana

 Upon entering the warehouse, I was greeted by row after row of giant, colorful props.
 President Lincoln stood next to the Witch of the West, who stood next to a Sphinx.

-The first part of the tour was a tad cheesy.
+The first part of the tour of Mardi Gras World was a tad cheesy.
 We were allowed to put on some Mardi Gras costumes and take pictures next to some props.
 But the room was so dark that everyone in our group opted out of it.
 We were also given some King Cake to try, which I thought was a nice touch.

 As we munched on a piece of King Cake, our guide played a movie that gave a background on how Mardi Gras tradition all started and of course, the krewes behind it.

 After the movie, the guide took us through the warehouse to see the artists at work and explain the process of how a float comes to be: from a krewe deciding on that year’s theme, to sketches, to sculpting, and painting.
 And finally how the pieces all came together to create these elaborate and magnificent floats.
 (The more elaborate ones even come with light and pyrotechnic shows!)